Face-D(^2)CL: Multi-Domain Synergistic Representation with Dual Continual Learning for Facial DeepFake Detection: Proposed Method

 \subsection{Dual Continual Learning Mechanism}

 Continual DeepFake detection requires balancing knowledge preservation with rapid adaptation.
-Conventional methods rely on data replay, which raises privacy and storage concerns, or on parameter regularization such as EWC, which applies uniform penalties without distinguishing real vs. fake importance.
-In addition, existing gradient projection methods enforce orthogonality to prevent interference between tasks, yet in face forgery detection, such orthogonal constraints alone fail to address a fundamental challenge: real faces exhibit compact and stable distributions across tasks, while fake faces from different face forgery methods are inherently diverse.
-Treating both real and fake samples uniformly under orthogonal constraints leads to suboptimal preservation of real-face representations and insufficient adaptability to new forgery patterns.
-Updates to task-specific LoRAs may disrupt the learned real-face manifold while failing to capture the distinct characteristics of emerging forgery types, degrading detection performance for both prior and new forgery methods.
+Conventional methods rely on data replay, which raises privacy and storage concerns, or on parameter regularization such as EWC, which applies uniform penalties without distinguishing real vs.\ fake importance.
+Gradient projection methods enforce orthogonality to prevent task interference, yet alone they miss a key challenge in face forgery detection: real faces remain compact and stable across tasks, whereas fake faces vary widely across forgery methods.
+Treating real and fake uniformly under such constraints therefore weakens real-face preservation and adaptation to new patterns; domain-expert updates may further disrupt the learned real-face manifold and miss emerging forgery cues, harming detection of both prior and new methods.

-To overcome these, a dual continual learning mechanism operates without replay buffers, combining \textbf{EWC} to stabilize feature extraction across the three domains and an \textbf{OGC} for low-rank parameter plasticity.
-By estimating class‑aware Fisher information separately for real and fake samples, EWC protects the global feature space—addressing the instability that pure orthogonal methods cannot handle.
-OGC ensures LoRA updates remain orthogonal to historical gradients, enabling flexible adaptation without corrupting prior knowledge—compensating for the over‑constraint of standard EWC.
-Their synergy allows the model to simultaneously retain past knowledge and quickly adapt to new forgery types, all without data replay.
+To overcome these, a replay-free dual continual learning mechanism combines RF-EWC to stabilize multi-domain features and D-OGC for low-rank plasticity.

-\paragraph{\textbf{\upshape Elastic Weight Consolidation (EWC).}} Standard EWC computes a single Fisher information matrix for all parameters to measure their importance, treating each parameter's importance uniformly across classes.
-However, in DeepFake detection, the importance of a parameter for distinguishing real faces often differs from its importance for detecting specific forgery types.
-To account for this, we estimate two separate Fisher matrices on the training data of each completed task \(k\):
+\paragraph{\textbf{\upshape Real / Fake-aware Elastic Weight Consolidation (RF-EWC).}} Here, RF denotes real / fake-aware Fisher estimation.
+Standard EWC computes a single Fisher information matrix for all parameters, treating importance uniformly across classes.
+In DeepFake detection, however, a parameter's importance for distinguishing real faces often differs from that for detecting specific forgery types.
+Two separate Fisher matrices are therefore estimated on each completed task \(k\):

-These Fisher matrices are estimated on the training data of the completed task, using the model weights that achieved the best test performance within that task.
-The regularization is applied to the frequency-domain feature extraction modules and the classification head, which are critical for maintaining stable feature extraction across tasks.
+These Fisher matrices are estimated on the training data of the completed task, using the model weights with the best in-task validation performance.
+Regularization is applied to the frequency-domain feature extraction modules and the classification head to keep feature extraction stable across tasks.
 When learning a new task \(k+1\), a weighted penalty is applied: